 This article was written by Paul O’Hara.

-About the author: Paul O’Hara is Senior Vice President, Business Development at Teleperformance, and joined the Group in 2007.
-With 20-years’ experience in the CX Management industry, Paul is passionate about helping organizations deliver a superior customer experience.
-Covering the EMEA region primarily Paul works with Senior Customer Service, Sales, Marketing, Insight, and Transformation Executives, who have overall responsibility for multiple territories and regions.
-He helps organizations address Customer Experience Management challenges within the complex European mosaic of markets, cultures and languages.
+Paul O’Hara is Senior Vice President of Business Development at Teleperformance.
+With 20-years’ experience in the CX Management industry, he helps organizations address Customer Experience Management challenges within the complex European mosaic of markets, cultures, and languages.